Informfully/Documentation/docs/source/index.rst

 * **Running Experiments** provide an in-depth overview of how to use the Informfully platform to conduct user studies.
 * **Customizing Recommendaiton** provides a tutorial on how to connect Informfully with your recommender framework for forwarding personalized recommendations.
 * **Technical Documentation** provides the same insights for various technical aspects in order to customize and extend the platform.
-* **User Guides** provide tips and tricks for working with the codebase and useful links to tutorials (as this documentation is not a tutorial on how to use React Native and Meteor).

 .. image:: img/informfully_assets/informfully_app_screens.png
    :width: 700